 Although Reminders can't actually send texts, it can be a good way of writing one beforehand and then prompting you to dispatch it at the right time.

-To do so, open Reminders and tap the + icon in the top-right corner of the screen.
+To do so, open Reminders and tap the + icon in the top-right corner of the screen (from the main interface; the + is at the bottom of the list, if you're in one of the sub-sections).
 Select Reminder from the option box that appears, and you'll be taken to the page where you can create your message.